 - Always On – $9.99/month self-monitoring

 Use this link to get the best deal we can offer from Scout Alarm.

-Installing a security system inside your apartment is just the beginning of burglar proofing it.
-To help keep your valuables safe, consider doing the following.
+Installing a security system inside your apartment is just the beginning of burglar proofing.
+To help keep your valuables safe, consider the following.

 - Always lock your doors and windows

 - Close the curtains/blinds, so no one can peek inside

 - Get a deadbolt installed if your door doesn’t have one